pixeltris/YgoMaster/Docs/FileLoadError.md

 ## 1) Game not updated / multiple folders inside of LocalData

 Fully update your game.
-If you have multipler folders inside of LocalData, you need to make sure they are ALL updated or delete the ones which aren't updated.
+If you have multiple folders inside of LocalData, you need to make sure they are ALL updated or delete the ones which aren't updated.

 YgoMaster picks the first valid folder it finds in LocalData.
 There is no way for YgoMaster to know which is the updated folder.